David Niven Jr.: Career

 Niven's acting credits include Rush Hour 3 and The Cool Surface.

 Away from film, Niven invested in the restaurant Drones, in Pont Street, London in 1972, which he recommended being named after Bertie Wooster's fictional club.
 At his request, a picture of his father was positioned on the wall.
 The restaurant was later run by Marco Pierre White's restaurant group White Star Group.
 The location changed under new owners and closed in 2007.

 Personal life

 Noël Coward was Niven's godfather, and gave him a silver cocktail shaker with the inscription "Because, my Godson dear, I rather / Think you'll turn out like your father."

 Niven was married to actress and producer Barbara Niven from 1993 to their divorce in 1998.
 He had previously had a relationship with Natalie Wood during the 1960s.
 He married his second wife Beatrice Anne Reed, daughter of Annette de la Renta in 2000, but divorced in 2005.
 In 2009 he sold his house on Sunset Boulevard for $5 million.

-In 1994 Niven and his brother Jamie gave the Online Archive of California their father's archive.
+In 1994 Niven and his brother Jamie gave their father's archive to the Academy's Margaret Herrick Library.
 In 2009 Michael Munn released a biography of his father, David Niven, by which Niven Jr. was horrified.
 Niven and his brother had been close to their father and they challenged many of the claims in the book.